sotsera/sotsera.blazor.toaster/README.md

 The sample project has been published [here](https://sotsera.github.io/sotsera.blazor.toaster/).

-The transitions are implemented using `System.Threading.Timer` instances (at least for now) and no javascript is involved.
+The transitions are implemented using `System.Threading.Timer` so this library should be used only by client side blazor (webassembly).

 ## Changes

+- version 0.6.0
+  - upgraded to blazor 0.6.0

 - version 0.6.0-preview1
   - upgraded to blazor 0.6.0-preview1-final